CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Guides/Readme.md

-This series of guest were designed to help onboard makers and civil society decision-makers to the decentralized web.
+This series of guides were designed to help onboard makers and civil society decision-makers to the decentralized web.
 The guides are illustrated step-by-step how-to documents that introduce common DWeb concepts and tools.

 We encourage your suggestions and edits.
 You can submit a change with a pull request in GitHub, or email MakerLabs@TechSoup.org